 By giving our kids open-ended toys, we are giving them the chance to learn by doing.
 And that’s the most powerful learning we can give them.

-At this age – our five, six, seven, eight year olds can do some pretty amazing things with open-ended toys and you can see the learning right away.
+At this age, our five to nine year olds can do some pretty amazing things with open-ended toys and you can see the learning immediately.
 It’s not hidden.

-- The LEGOs are created with great imagination.
+- The LEGO buildings are created with great imagination.

 - The art they make is full of emotional expression.

-EXAMPLE: Toddlers are the first age group to enjoy wooden blocks.
-Eight year olds still play with them.
+Toys have a broad age range.
+For example: Toddlers are the first age group to enjoy wooden blocks.
+Nine year olds still play with them.
+We can’t limit wooden blocks only to toddlers – that’s simply the first age a child might start to enjoy them.

-A brief list of toys my kids (5, 6, 8) play with every single day:
+Here is a brief list of toys my kids (6, 7, 9) play with every single day:

 - Wooden blocks